 Chick-fil-A tells customers to throw out a popular dipping sauce

-The warning is directed at those who may have taken any Polynesian Sauce dipping cups home between Feb.
-14-27, 2024, as they may contain a different sauce that includes wheat and soy allergens, according to Chick-fil-A, which operates in 27 states across the country.
+The warning is directed at those who may have taken any Polynesian sauce dipping cups home between Feb.
+14-27, 2024, as they may contain a different sauce that includes wheat and soy allergens, according to Chick-fil-A.

+The mislabeled dipping cups were distributed in 27 of the 48 states in which Chick-fil-A operates, according to the company, which does not have locations in Alaska and Vermont.

 Users of Chick-fil-A's mobile application also received an alert, telling them the impacted product was limited to those distributed at its retail locations, as opposed to bottled Chick-fil-A sauces sold online and in grocery stores.